 At the product level, the Company continuously focuses on increasing fuel efficiency and reducing emissions.
-Investments in research and development are helping the Company in implementing Corporate Average Fuel Efficiency (CAFE) norms and BS-VI fuel standards.
+Significant investments in research and development have helped the Company in implementing BS-VI fuel standards and Corporate Average Fuel Efficiency (CAFE) norms.
 Innovation in vehicle platforms enables the Company to offer environment-friendly products without compromising on performance.
 The Company is also committed to reducing raw material usage in cars without compromising on customer safety and comfort.
-Other issues of focus for the

-Company are restrictions on use of hazardous substances in vehicles and ensuring recoverability and recyclability of vehicles.
+Other issues of focus for the Company are restrictions on use of hazardous substances in vehicles and ensuring recoverability and recyclability of vehicles.